Search the Health Library

 The Rev. Uwe Scharf, PhD, a certified ACPE Supervisor and Christian Church (Disciples of Christ) minister, served as the Director of Pastoral Care from 2006-2011.
 Under his leadership, the department staff and the Clinical Pastoral Education program was expanded.
 In 2006, the Rev. John Ponnala, a Lutheran minister, and the Rev. Yollande Mavund, a United Methodist minister, joined the team as Family Advocate Chaplains in a cooperative effort with the Hopkins Department of Surgery.
 Rev. Mavund returned to the Democratic Republic of the Congo in 2011, and Rev. Ponnala was recently chosen to serve as the first Coordinator of Family Advocacy for the hospital.

 The Catholic Archdiocese of Baltimore and Episcopal Diocese of Maryland historically have supported the hospital’s mission to provide spiritual support to those in need.
 The Rev. Paul Sparklin (on the right), in concert with a cadre of volunteers, provided spiritual care and sacramental ministry for the Catholic patients at JHH for seven years before being appointed to a local parish in 2012.
 Fr.
 Albert Duggan, O.P., became the Catholic Chaplain at The Johns Hopkins Hospital in 2013.
 The Rev. William R. Bell, Jr. (left), an Episcopal priest who served the hospital community during 2009-2011, provided the pastoral care to many of the Episcopal patients as well as others throughout the hospital.
-A brief history of the Episcopal Chaplaincy at JHH may be found through this link, as well as contact information for the current Episcopal Chaplain, the Rev. Thomas Rogers, who is also a CPE supervisor-in-training.
+A brief history of the Episcopal Chaplaincy at JHH may be found through this link, as well as contact information for the current Episcopal Chaplain, the Rev. Thomas Rogers, who is also a CPE supervisory education candidate.

-Additionally, Rabbi Tsvi Schur, who is associated also with Jewish Community Services of Baltimore, provides ministry to Jewish patients and their family members throughout the hospital.
+Additionally, Rabbi Tsvi Schur provides ministry to Jewish patients and their family members throughout the hospital.
 Other Adjunct Chaplains provide care on request.
 These include Imam Hassan Amin (Muslim) and the members of the Hospital Liaison Committee for Jehovah Witness faith community, including John Johnson and David Mitchell.